decrn/tilogics/ARTIFACT.md

 To read the code itself, we propose loading it into your preferred code editor locally.

-However, to check the results that we claim in the paper, additional software is needed.
+However, to check the claims made in the paper, additional software is needed.
 We have prepared a prebuilt Docker image containing the necessary software.
 If you prefer manual installation, see the next section below.

 Proceed by downloading the prebuilt image and running it with Docker: